How to Clean a Brick Fireplace With Natural Products

 Cleaning Brick Fireplace using Ordinary Household Items

-Living room with brick fireplace and wall alcove with storageEverything you need in getting your brick fireplace in shape can be found as normal household items using simple cleaning solutions.
+Everything you need to get your brick fireplace in shape can be found as normal household items using simple cleaning solutions.

-Vinegar, Salt, Baking Soda and Soap.
+Vinegar, Salt, Baking Soda, and Soap.

-If your brick fireplace is not dated or more than 20 years old, using distilled white vinegar and water can be one of the best way to clean oily soot off your brick fireplace.
-You may want to avoid this cleaning solution if your brick fireplace is more than 20 years old, since the acidity of vinegar will cause abrasion to the bricks and may cause more damage than cure.
+If your brick fireplace is not dated or more than 20 years old, using distilled white vinegar and water can be one of the best ways to clean oily soot off your brick fireplace.
+You may want to avoid this cleaning solution if your brick fireplace is more than 20 years old since the acidity of vinegar will cause abrasion to the bricks and may cause more damage than cure.

 Should you use the vinegar solution, mix one gallon of cool water and one cup of distilled white vinegar.
-Fill a spray bottle with the solution and leave it for 5 minutes and spray a second application.
-While the bricks are still wet, scrub the bricks with brush moving in a small circular motion.
-Do this by working from bottom up to avoid streaking.
+Fill a spray bottle with the solution leave it for 5 minutes and spray a second application.
+While the bricks are still wet, scrub the bricks with the brush moving in a small circular motion.
+Do this by working from the bottom up to avoid streaking.

-In order to neutralize the acidity of the vinegar solution on the bricks, follow up with baking soda mix with water.
-You can also try to use a cleaning paste by combining 2 to 3 tablespoon of dishwashing soap with 5 ounces of baking soda.
+In order to neutralize the acidity of the vinegar solution on the bricks, follow up with baking soda mixed with water.
+You can also try to use a cleaning paste by combining 2 to 3 tablespoons of dishwashing soap with 5 ounces of baking soda.
 Use a brush and dip it into the paste.
 Using small circular motions working from the bottom up, scrub the surface of the bricks.
 Leave the paste to sit for about 5 minutes before rinsing off the bricks with warm water.

-For those small areas where soot is concentrated and rather stubborn, use cream of tartar in lieu of the baking soda.
-Make a thin paste by combining 2 tablespoon of cream of tartar with a small amount of water.
+For those small areas where soot is concentrated and rather stubborn, use cream of tartar in lieu of baking soda.
+Make a thin paste by combining 2 tablespoons of cream of tartar with a small amount of water.
 Apply the paste by using a small brush or toothbrush to the sooty area and leave it to sit for 5 to 10 minutes.
 Rinse off the paste with warm water.
 Repeat these steps until all is cleaned off.

 Video on How to Clean Fireplace Brick